-This Rule shall apply to a candidate from the date of filing of his or her declaration of candidacy with the Registrar of Voters.
+This Rule shall apply to a candidate from the date of filing of his or her declaration of candidacy with the Registrar of Voters. for the BART Board of Directors as defined in California Government Code Section 82007.

 5-5.2 Contractor/Subcontractor Certification of Compliance